LeCAD-PEG/SOLPS-GUI/doc/source/gui/index.rst

 status derived from the log files inside *runs*.

-Physics codes such as SOLPS, developed over may years, are using specialised plotting scripts (e.g. *b2plot*) that cannot easily be replaced with "modern" visualisation tools.
+Physics codes such as SOLPS, developed over may years, are using specialized plotting scripts (e.g. *b2plot*) that cannot easily be replaced with "modern" visualization tools.
 However, the aim of the GUI is to encapsulate those utilities and provide user-friendly interface for new users and attract SOLPS experts to simplify daily use and share *dashboards* among them.
 The SOLPS-ITER GUI is written with PyQt5 application programming interface (API) that brings Python portability and scripting to advanced users.
 Applicability of the SOLPS GUI is therefore wide and is proven to run on many clusters as well as on